ckeditor/ckeditor5/docs/getting-started/quick-start.md

 order: 10
 menu-title: Quick Start
 meta-title: Quick Start | CKEditor 5 documentation
-meta-description: Learn the fastest way to install and use a powerful, rich text WYSIWYG editor - CKEditor 5 - in your web application using npm.
+meta-description: Learn the fastest way to install and use CKEditor 5 - the powerful, rich text WYSIWYG editor in your web application using npm.
+modified_at: 2024-02-05
 ---

 # Quick Start